The Barbarian and the Geisha: Reception

-Historical background
+Historical accuracy

 Lithograph of "Shimoda as seen from the American Grave Yard" looking towards the harbor – artist, Wilhelm Heine (1856).

-The film is based on the life of the American diplomat Townsend Harris and his time in Japan during the final years of the Tokugawa shogunate.
-President Franklin Pierce named Harris the first Consul General to the Empire of Japan in July 1856.
-He opened the first U.S. Consulate at the Gyokusen-ji temple in the city of Shimoda, Shizuoka Prefecture.
-This consolidated the mission by Commodore Matthew C. Perry who established the first trade agreement between the U.S. and Japan in 1853.
-Harris left Japan in 1861.
+The film is a fictionalized account of American diplomat Townsend Harris's time in Japan during the final years of the Tokugawa shogunate.
+Harris was named the first Consul General to the Empire of Japan by President Franklin Pierce in July 1856.
+His primary role being to consolidate the first trade agreement between the U.S. and Japan that had been ratified by Commodore Matthew C. Perry in 1853.

+After arriving in the country, Harris established the USA's first Consulate at Gyokusen-ji, a temple in the city of Shimoda, in Suruga Province (now part of Shizuoka Prefecture).
+The location was chosen because it was near to Honshu's main imperial highway (Tōkaidō) and the province was under the direct control of the Tokugawa shogunate.
+In the five years Harris lived in Japan, the country was in the final years of its international isolation period and Japanese society was strictly controlled by customs and regulations.
+Seven years after Harris had left Japan in 1861, the Meiji Restoration started in 1868 which saw the demise of the Tokugawa shogunate and victory for Imperial forces in the Boshin War.

-In Harris' time, Japan was living through the final years of its period when the country remained in international isolation and adhered to strict customs and regulations intended to promote stability.
-In 1868, just seven years after Harris' departure, the Meiji Restoration started Japan's emergence as a modernized nation in the early twentieth century through massive industrialization, and enormous reforms to its political and social structure.
+This triggered Japan's emergence as a modernized nation in the early twentieth century through massive, rapid industrialization, and enormous reforms to its political and social structures.

+The film's portrayal of Harris' time in Japan is entirely fictitious by combining actual historical figures with invented characters, situations and chronology.
+The romantic relationship between Wayne's character and Okichi is also a fabrication.

 The film incorporates the enduring Japanese legend about Harris and a 17-year-old geisha named Okichi (お吉).
 The story says she was pressured by Japanese authorities into forming a relationship with Harris in order to make the trade meetings go more smoothly.
 However, after Harris departed Japan to return to America, she was insultingly called the "Barbarian Okichi" and was ostracized by her people; as a result, she began drinking and eventually committed suicide in 1892.
 According to historians, however, most of the story is simply untrue.

 Although Okichi was a real person, she was merely one of Harris' housekeepers, and he apparently fired her after only three days of working for him.